Mames Babegenush: History

 Highlights of 2014 includes the release of the album no. 4, entitled simply Mames Babegenush, a studio album featurering guests like harpist Tine Rehling, Nordic string quartet LiveStrings, led by Norwegian cellist Live Johansson, percussionist Lasse Herbst and The Children’s Choir of Goldschmidt’s Academy, a choir of Jewish, Muslim and Christian children.
 A special remix was released prior to the full album, a remix by Trentemöller.
 Cover art was a painting by artist Tal R. The album received positive international reviews from ex AllAboutJazz.com (4,5 out of 5), Songlines (5 out of 6) and fRoots (text, no star rating system).

-The band's album no 5, Mames Babegenush With Strings from 2017, was warmly received with 5-6 stars reviews in such magazines as Songlines and fRoots as well as winning 'Folk Album of the year' awarded by the Danish Publishers.
+The band's most recent album, Mames Babegenush With Strings from 2017, was warmly received with 5-6 stars reviews in such magazines as Songlines and fRoots as well as winning 'Folk Album of the year' awarded by the Danish Publishers.
 The full-length album features the talented string quartet LiveStrings, led by Norwegian cellist Live Johansson, recorded in Copenhagen in front of a live studio audience.
 The album invites the listener into a universe of authentic eastern European folk music interpreted through Nordic soundscapes.
 Mames Babegenush with Strings was released on vinyl by German label Galileo Music.

-2024 saw the release of two albums from the band, 'The World Of Yesterday' & 'Aftenland':

-The World of Yesterday is a seven-part suite composed by Benjamin Koppel specifically for Mames Babegenush, inspired by Stefan Zweig’s 1941 memoir of the same name.
-The music blends klezmer, jazz, and classical influences and alternates between composed sections and improvisation.
-Inspirations include the Epstein Brothers, Duke Ellington, Mahler, and Ravel, reflecting Zweig’s themes of culture, exile, and humanism.

-Aftenland is the seventh album by Danish ensemble Mames Babegenush, recorded live before an audience at Elvermose Koncerthus and released in 2024.
-The album combines Eastern European folk traditions with Nordic soundscapes, jazz, and improvisation, capturing the ensemble’s characteristic mix of cinematic depth and raw live energy.
-The cover art was created by Danish artist Alexander Tovborg, and Aftenland marks the final Mames Babegenush recording to feature clarinetist Emil Goldschmidt.
-The album reflects the group’s long-standing exploration of the meeting between East and North, blending composed material and spontaneous interaction.
-It also celebrates two decades of collaboration within the ensemble, highlighting their dynamic interplay and emotional connection with live audiences.